 A 2024 Clever Real Estate survey indicated that sellers with agents netted an average of $46,603 more than FSBO sellers.
 The National Association of Realtors (NAR) suggests the gap could be even larger, with FSBO homes selling for around $100,000 less.[8]

 Time and emotional investment.
 Selling a home is a substantial commitment, equating to a full-time job in terms of the effort required.
-The process involves numerous tasks, from staging and photographing your home to negotiating with buyers.
+The process involves numerous tasks, from staging and photographing your home to negotiating with prospective buyers.

 Risk of errors.
 Navigating the legal and regulatory aspects of a home sale is complex.
 FSBO sellers risk contract mistakes or falling afoul of state regulations, potentially leading to legal issues.